-So if you want access to one of the Deepthought HPC clusters, you should:
+So if you want access to the Deepthought2 HPC cluster, you should proceed as follows:

 - If your research group already has an allocation, contact the person in your research group responsible for the allocation and ask them to grant you access to that allocation.
 NOTE: the request for access must come from one of the points of contact for the allocation.

 - If you are unsure about whether your research group has an allocation, you should probably ask your colleagues before proceeding further.
 It is easier all around to get added to an existing allocation than to get a new one.
 If you discover that your research group has an allocation, go back to step 1.

 - If your group does NOT have an allocation already, check the table above